“Clever, but dumb.”

 Summary Capsule: The country’s most bored CIA agent is called out of retirement to fight killer anteaters, bunnies and bees.
 That previous sentence was 100% funnier and made 100% more sense than the film itself.

-Justin’s Review: 1987.
+Justin’s review: 1987.
 Colorful spandex sweeps the fashion world.
 Delaware celebrates its bicentennial.
 And the era peaks for one of the most successful sitcoms in TV history, The Cosby Show.
-Every day, Bill Cosby woke up, donned a $10,000 custom-made sweater, shilled for pudding, and made the world adore him all over again.
+Every day, Bill Cosby woke up, donned a $10,000 custom-made sweater, shilled for pudding, and made the world adore him until they discovered that he was a horrible, horrible man.
 Aside from running out of landfills to contain his enormous wealth, Cosby complained about nothing.

 That is, of course, until he became personally responsible for an ecological disaster that rendered several countries inhabitable by merely showing Leonard Part 6 at the local drive-thrus.
 Families were split asunder, smallpox decided that it was a good of time as any to make a comeback, and God got upset that this upstart comedian started the apocalypse without His say-so.